Chunpai/chunpai.github.io/_posts/2017-01-28-Point-Estimation.md

 1. Empirical risk minimization: make the training error small.
 2. Generalized risk minimization: make the gap between training and test error small.

 *Underfitting*: occurs when the model is not able to obtain a sufficiently low error value on the training set.
+The remedies could be:
+  * use more complex model
+  * add features
+  * boosting

 *Overfitting*: occurs when the gap between the training error and the test error is too large.
+The remedies could be:
+  * add more training data
+  * reduce model complexity
+  * bagging

 *Model's Capacity*: defines its ability to fit a wide variety of functions.
 We could control the capacity of a learning algorithm by choosing it *hypothesis space*.
 For example, polynomial regression has higher capacity than linear regression.

 *Occam's Razor*: states that among competing hypothesess that explain known observation equally well, one should choose the 'simplest' one.